 Spear-phishers have numerous tricks to make the ruse plausible.
 For example, they might:

 Spear-phishing has become a key weapon in cyber scams against businesses.
-Eighty percent of US companies and organizations surveyed by cybersecurity firm Proofpoint reported experiencing a spear-phishing attack in 2019, and 33 percent said they were targeted more than 25 times.
+More than 80 percent of US companies and organizations surveyed by cybersecurity firm Proofpoint reported experiencing a spear-phishing attack in 2020, and 38 percent said they were targeted more than 25 times.

 Another variation targets homeowners: An email supposedly from your mortgage company says your loan has been sold and provides a link to the new lender’s website.
 Any payments you make there go into the crooks’ pockets.